krivenko/KeldyshED.jl/docs/src/index.md

-The initial public version of this package was a simplified Julia port of the [TRIQS/atom_diag](https://triqs.github.io/triqs/latest/documentation/manual/triqs/atom_diag/contents.html) library, but has since acquired a few new features, e.g. calculation of [Evolution operators](@ref).
+The initial public version of this package was a simplified Julia port of the [TRIQS/atom_diag](https://triqs.github.io/triqs/latest/documentation/manual/triqs/atom_diag/contents.html) library, but has since acquired a number of unique features, e.g. calculation of [Evolution operators](@ref).

 ## Installation